Raheem Morris hired as head coach by Atlanta Falcons, who pass on Bill Belichick

 There are two openings left to be filled, in Seattle and Washington.

-“This is a major milestone for the National Football League, which has been struggling to raise the percentage of head coaches of color, particularly Black head coaches,” said Richard Lapchick, founder of The Institute for Diversity and Ethics In Sport (TIDES).
-“The NFL has worked hard to put programs in place to make this happen and the rewards have finally come home.”
+“This is a major milestone for the National Football League,” said Richard Lapchick, founder of the Institute for Diversity and Ethics In Sport (TIDES).

 The Falcons seemed to be closing in on Belichick as their next coach after he flew into Atlanta on one of Blank’s private jets for a second interview last Friday.